Back to Home

 $1,800,000

-Based on estimated recoverable value of your assets in a liquidation scenario.
+Based on the estimated recoverable value of your assets in case of liquidation.

-Why This Matters: If the business had to shut down and sell everything fast — this gives a realistic worst-case scenario.
+Why it matters: If the company had to close and quickly sell its assets — provides a realistic worst-case scenario.

 This is an initial estimate based on limited data.
-For a more accurate and detailed valuation that considers all aspects of your business, we recommend scheduling a consultation with our M&A experts.
+For a more accurate and detailed valuation that considers all aspects of your company, we recommend scheduling a consultation with our M&A and consulting experts.